Legislation on Occupational Safety and Health

 Legislation prepared in Finland and by the EU

-EU directives concerning OSH deal with
+EU directives and decrees concerning OSH deal with

 - employee safety, health and safe working environments